avmalin/user-admin-v2/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+# Authortication
+we are using lucia in this project to admin users.
+$lib/server/auth.ts contain all the password and session admin /src/hooks.server.ts are test the session and user